Erika Raum: Biography

-Raum began playing professionally at age 12.
-She took first place at the 1992 Joseph Szigeti International Violin Competition in Budapest as well as the award for best interpretation of a Mozart concerto.
-She has performed in Hungary, Portugal, Sweden, Austria, Germany, England, Italy and France.
+She has performed in Hungary, Portugal, Austria, Germany, England, Italy, and France.
 She has appeared as a guest with the Budapest Radio Orchestra, the Szombathely Symphony Orchestra, the Austro-Hungarian Orchestra, and the Franz Liszt Chamber Orchestra.

-Both a recitalist and chamber musician, Raum also performs frequently in Canada.
-She has performed at the Pablo Casals Festival in Prades, France, Beethoven Festival in Warsaw, the BargeMusic Festival in New York, and the Seattle Chamber Music Festival.
+Both a recitalist and chamber musician, Raum also performs frequently in Canada, including at Ottawa Chamberfest and the Banff Centre for Arts and Creativity.
+She has also performed at the Pablo Casals Festival in Prades and the Seattle Chamber Music Festival.
+In 2003, she and pianist Lydia Wong gave the North American premiere of Krzysztof Penderecki's Violin Sonata No. 2 in Toronto.